jennymichlich/PSee-A-simple-causal-network-graph-for-data-visualization/README.md

 4. **Note on Documentation**: Per our project requirements, please ensure you include **in-code comments** that clearly explain the reasoning and functionality of any new code additions.
 5. **Push** your branch to GitHub and open a **Pull Request** for review.

+### If you use this software, please cite:
+Tak, C. & Michlich, J.M.
+(2025).
+PSee: A simple causal network graph for data visualization [Computer software].
+GitHub. [https://github.com/jennymichlich/PSee-A-simple-causal-network-graph-for-data-visualization.]

 ## 7. References